cortexlabs/cortex/docs/cluster/config.md

 # Flag to enable using spot instances in worker cluster
 spot: false

-# Specify additional instances with identical or better specs than your instance type (configure only if spot is enabled)
+# List of additional instances with identical or better specs than your instance type (configure only if spot is enabled)
 instance_distribution: [t3.large, t3a.large]

-# Specify the minimum number of instances in your cluster that should be on demand (configure only if spot is enabled)
+# The minimum number of instances in your cluster that should be on demand (configure only if spot is enabled)
 on_demand_base_capacity: 0

-# Specify percentage of instances on demand instances you want after the on demand base capacity has been met [1, 100] (configure only if spot is enabled)
+# The percentage of on demand instances to use after the on demand base capacity has been met [1, 100] (configure only if spot is enabled)
 on_demand_percentage_above_base_capacity: 1

-# Max price for instances (configure only if spot is enabled and defaults to on demand price of specified instance type)
+# The max price for instances (configure only if spot is enabled, defaults to the on demand price of the primary instance type)
 max_price: 0.096

-# The number of Spot Instance pools across which to allocate your Spot instances [1, 20] (configure only if spot is enabled)
+# The number of Spot Instance pools across which to allocate Spot instances [1, 20] (configure only if spot is enabled)
 spot_instance_pools: 2

 # Image paths